 22. Balancing

-(1a) This regulation does not apply to a user’s access agreement for using any part of the South West interconnected system during a period for which the user is a wholesale electricity market participant.

-(1aa) This regulation does not apply to a user’s access agreement for transporting electricity using any part of the South West interconnected system during a period for which the user is a market member.
+[(1a),(1aa) repealed]

 (1) A user must use reasonable endeavours to ensure that the energy entry amount for the group of connections in respect of each of its access agreements for each half hour is equal to the energy exit amount for the group of connections for that half hour.

 (2) For the purposes of subregulation (3), the “revised net amount” for the group of connections in respect of a user’s access agreement for a half hour is an amount equal to the energy entry amount for the group of connections for the half hour minus the energy exit amount for the group of connections for the half hour, except where —